Open Cowork¶

 -

-Real-filesystem project threads for code work.
-Private, Cowork-managed sandbox threads for reports, drafts, and artifacts — no risk of polluting your repo.
+Real-filesystem project chats for code work.
+Private, Cowork-managed sandbox chats for reports, drafts, and artifacts — no risk of polluting your repo.

 -